Altair: Physical characteristics

 Along with β Aquilae and γ Aquilae, Altair forms the well-known line of stars sometimes referred to as the Family of Aquila or Shaft of Aquila.

 Altair is a type-A main-sequence star with about 1.8 times the mass of the Sun and 11 times its luminosity.
 It is thought to be a young star close to the zero age main sequence at about 100 million years old, although previous estimates gave an age closer to one billion years old.
-Altair rotates rapidly, with a rotational period of under eight hours; for comparison, the equator of the Sun makes a complete rotation in a little more than 25 days, but Altair's rotation is similar to, and slightly faster than, those of Jupiter and Saturn.
-Like those two planets, its rapid rotation forces the star to be oblate; its equatorial diameter is over 20 percent greater than its polar diameter.
+Altair rotates rapidly, with a rotational period of under eight hours; for comparison, the equator of the Sun makes a complete rotation in a little more than 25 days.
+Altair's rotation is similar to, and slightly faster than, those of Jupiter and Saturn.
+Like those two planets, its rapid rotation causes the star to be oblate; its equatorial diameter is over 20 percent greater than its polar diameter.

 Satellite measurements made in 1999 with the Wide Field Infrared Explorer showed that the brightness of Altair fluctuates slightly, varying by just a few thousandths of a magnitude with several different periods less than 2 hours.
 As a result, it was identified in 2005 as a Delta Scuti variable star.
 Its light curve can be approximated by adding together a number of sine waves, with periods that range between 0.8 and 1.5 hours.
 It is a weak source of coronal X-ray emission, with the most active sources of emission being located near the star's equator.
 This activity may be due to convection cells forming at the cooler equator.